AmarKumarMishra/pizza-sales-analysis-sql/README.md

 # 🍕 PizzaHut SQL Analysis

-This project contains SQL queries to analyze PizzaHut order data.
+This project contains SQL queries to analyze PizzaHut order data using MySQL.

 ## 📦 Tables Used
 - orders